Roblox: 2016–2020: Accelerated growth and COVID-19

-2021–present
+2021–2025: Public listing and platform

 The growth of Roblox, both as a platform and as a company, continued into 2021 and the following years.
 In March 2021, the Roblox Corporation went public, and became valued at $45 billion.
 Throughout 2021, Roblox averaged 45.5 million daily active users, a 40% increase from the end of 2020.
 In 2023, Roblox released public beta versions of the platform for Quest 2 and Meta Quest Pro on July 27, with full versions released in September.
 At the same time, a port of Roblox to the PlayStation 4 were announced, and later released on October 10.
 It is playable on the PlayStation 5 via backward compatibility.
 In 2021, Roblox made it to where games on the platform are referred to as "experiences" following the platform's involvement in the Epic Games v.
 Apple lawsuit.
 In June of that year, Roblox was sued by the National Music Publishers' Association (NMPA), alleging that the platform allowed users to upload copyrighted music without obtaining proper licensing, and made children believe that pirating music was acceptable.
 The lawsuit was dropped by September, ending with the Roblox Corporation and the NMPA forming a collaboration to establish a framework for future publisher partnerships.

 After being given permission in late 2020, Roblox released in China in July 2021.
 This version of the platform, officially known as LuoBu, was published and operated by Tencent, and was heavily restricted due to China's regulations on video games.
 LuoBu failed to grow to substantially throughout its history, and was unable to generate much profit.
 In January 2022, LuoBu was shut down, with Roblox stating that they were going to redevelop the release, and that LuoBu was only ever intended to be a test version.
 In July of that year, documents of business slides from presentations as early as 2017 were leaked online by an unknown hacker.
-These documents revealed that the Roblox Corporation was planning to make several changes to the platform worldwide to comply with Chinese internet censorship laws, and that prior to canceling operations, they were concerned that Tencent would hack the platform and attempt to create a competitor.
+These documents revealed that the Roblox Corporation was planning to make several changes to the platform worldwide to comply with Chinese internet censorship laws, and that before canceling operations, they were concerned that Tencent would hack the platform and attempt to create a competitor.